 Rotary dies, like the kind manufactured and distributed by Maxcess, are used in a variety of web converting applications and industries.
 And depending on the application for which it will be used, you’ll want to be sure you’re using the right kind of rotary die.
-Rotary dies come in two distinct varieties: solid vs flexible dies.
+Rotary dies come in two distinct varieties including solid and flexible dies.
 So when it comes to solid vs flexible dies, it’s important to know the key differences between the two and the kinds of applications in which each is used.

 What do Solid and Flexible Dies Do?